-Memorial Sloan-Kettering physical therapy expert Laryssa Buoneto describes exercises for breast cancer survivors who have had breast reconstruction with tissue transfer.
+Memorial Sloan Kettering physical therapy expert Laryssa Buoneto describes exercises for people who have had breast surgery with reconstruction using tissue transfer.
 These exercises will help you regain range of motion in the arm on the side where you had surgery.
 This means you will be able to move your arm above your head, out to your side, behind your neck, and to the middle of your back.
 Exaggerated deep breathing can help you relax and ease discomfort or tightness as you perform these exercises.

 Continuing these exercises after you regain full range of motion will help to prevent scar tissue from forming in your armpit and shoulder.